D-z-V/portfolio-2.0/CUBE_TRANSITION_FIX.md

 - ✅ Provide smooth transitions in both directions
 - ✅ Work consistently with touch and keyboard navigation
 - ✅ Handle edge cases (first/last stories)
+- ✅ No React warnings or infinite loops

 The component is ready for production use with smooth, glitch-free 3D cube story transitions!